PoncinMatthieu/DIY-Boffer/first_boffer_sword.md

 Then let's add some handle tape.

-Bought again from K-Rauta 6.95€ for 2.75m, this is an expensive bit but I feel this is worth it, it makes the sword look and feel real nice!
+Bought again from K-Rauta 6.95€ for 2.75m, this is an expensive bit but I feel this is worth it, makes the sword look and feel real nice!

 ![Image](/img/IMG_3002.jpg)
 ![Image](/img/IMG_3003.jpg)